Exercise-induced Bronchospasm In Children

 - Your child has trouble thinking, or he faints.

-- Your child is so short of breath that he has trouble walking and talking.
+- Your child is so short of breath that he has trouble walking or talking.

-- Your child's chest and neck look like they are pulled in with each breath.
+- The skin around your child's chest and neck pulls in with each breath.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.